Choose your settings

 If you receive a call from Desjardins

-We’ll never ask you to provide:
+We will never ask you to provide:

 • Security questions and answers for your Desjardins accounts

-• User names, passcodes, information or passwords to authenticate you
+• Usernames, passcodes, information or passwords to authenticate you

 If you’re the one making the call, the Desjardins advisor might ask you to confirm your identity by: